EsotericSoftware/kryo/README.md

 Kryo `getGenerics` provides generic type information so serializers can be more efficient.
 This is most commonly used to avoid writing the class when the type parameter class is final.

 If the class has a single type parameter, `nextGenericClass` returns the type parameter class, or null if none.
 After reading or writing any nested objects, `popGenericType` must be called.
+See CollectionSerializer for an example.

 ```java
     public class SomeClass<T> {